-Planning business analysis activities help reduce/eliminate conflicts and problems as BA work progresses and eventually develops into a project.
+Planning business analysis activities helps reduce/eliminate conflicts and problems as BA work progresses and eventually develops into a project.
 Early planning and revisions will ensure BA plans stay relevant, recognized by stakeholders—and approved.
 Use this template to guide planning your BA tasks.
-Adapt this sample to your corporate needs prior to using the template.
+Adapt this sample to your corporate needs prior to use.

 Managing change can be chaotic unless your effort clearly manages the details, and who needs more chaos?